Want to get updates to your mailbox? 📬

 7. License and insurance.
 The last step is to upload license and insurance information.
 You can skip this step, but you won’t be able to run ads until you’ve completed the verification.

 You can also add highlights to your profile, which will serve alongside your ads.
 Highlight attributes and offers to distinguish yourself from others in your industry.
-Google recommends including two to five in your profile.
+If you upload all the required documentation, Google will (eventually) verify your business.

 • Booking request from a potential customer